 Central Matsumoto is quite compact, so most of the major areas can be covered in a day or two.
 Walking is the best way to discover the city.

 Alternatively, hop on a bicycle.
 Some hostels and hotels have bicycles available for rental.
 If you want to explore the surrounding mountain towns, renting a car is also a good option.

 Because it’s in the heart of the mountains, there’s no shortage of hot spring inns in Matsumoto.
-A favourite luxury option is KAI Matsumoto.
+A favorite luxury option is KAI Matsumoto.

 Located a 15-minute drive from Matsumoto Castle, guests will love the contemporary take on traditional ryokan rooms, outdoor baths with gorgeous mountain views, regional wine selections, and nightly concerts in the lobby.

 A more budget-friendly option is Tabi Shiro, a charming local guesthouse in the city run by some super friendly folks.
 Bonus: You’ll snag a free drink ticket when you check in.

 If you’re looking for a Tokyo getaway, Matsumoto is a perfect choice—it’s sure to charm the first-time visitor.
 But it’s also a fantastic base for day trips out to Nagano or Gifu prefectures, and a great transition point for heading out into the Central Alps.